 Flat Rate Exchange

-With an exchange, you’ll receive leading edges ready to install on your aircraft from the supplier and have to ship your off-unit to the supplier.
+With an exchange, you’ll receive ready-to-install leading edges from the supplier.
+You will then need to ship your off-unit to the supplier.
 Your off-unit will need to be repaired or overhauled, and you may be charged the repair or overhaul costs.
 If you ship your off-unit to the overhaul shop in advance, you may be able to determine the level of corrosion and costs associated with overhauling the unit.
 The supplier should then be able to provide a true flat rate exchange where you pay one price with no additional billings.

 How to Avoid Hawker Leading Edge Fitment Issues?